AraneaDev/accountant/.gitlab/issue_templates/Bug.md

 ### Actual Behaviour
 Be thorough when describing the behaviour you're experiencing.

-Complement with an error message, or even a stack trace, but don't just paste without context.
+Complement with any error messages you may get, or even a stack trace, as long as you don't just paste an error message out of context.

 ### Expected Behaviour